eliyacobov1/dqn-visual-nevigation/README.md

 python train.py --algorithm dqn
 ```

 The script prints progress every 100 episodes, plots the learning curve, and prints the learned policy grid at the end.
+Use `--visualize` to see an animated episode demonstrating the learned policy.